 Who is this ETF for?

-Investors who:

-- · want to invest in a broadly diversified Canadian equity fund, - · want long-term capital growth potential, - can accept fluctuations in the value of their investment.
+A word about tax Investors who: want to invest in a diversified emerging markets equity fund, want long-term capital growth potential, can accept fluctuations in the value of their investment.

-A word about tax

 In general, you'll have to pay income tax on any money you make on an ETF.
 How much you pay depends on the tax laws where you live and whether or not you hold the ETF in a registered plan, such as a Registered Retirement Savings Plan or a Tax-Free Savings Account.
 Keep in mind that if you hold your ETF in a non-registered account, distributions from the ETF are included in your taxable income, whether you get them in cash or have them reinvested.